Bangus Steak is fried and then drizzled with an amazing sauce. It’s superb!

-Mothers love cooking for their children and they will never get tired in doing it for them, whatever the circumstances and whatever the age or marital status of their children are.
+Mothers love spending time in the kitchen cooking for their children and they will never get tired in doing it for them, whatever the circumstances and whatever the age or marital status of their children are.

 She also loves to experiment and will ask me to judge.
 Just a few days ago, she showed her experiment she called “Bangus Steak” and it was fantastic.
 I asked for her recipe and she happily obliged.